sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 analysis (apparently they felt it was a trade secret), he published the work under the pseudonym “A Student” and, to this day, the full name of the *t*-test is actually **Student’s *t*-test**.
-The key thing that Gosset figured out is how we should accommodate the fact that we aren’t completely sure what the true standard deviation is.\ [#]_ The answer is that it subtly changes the sampling distribution.
+The key thing that Gosset figured out is how we should accommodate the fact that we are not completely sure what the true standard deviation is.\ [#]_ The answer is that it subtly changes the sampling distribution.
 In the *t*-test our test statistic, now called a *t*-statistic, is calculated in exactly the same way I mentioned above.
 If our null hypothesis